Homeschool Field Trip Fridays – Spring 2021

 At the 4-H Tidelands Nature Center we encourage learning by doing.
 Our enthusiastic educators encourage excitement and wonder of the natural world.
-Jekyll’s pristine natural environment is the perfect setting for a one of a kind educational experience.
+Jekyll’s pristine natural environment is the perfect setting for a memorable educational experience.

-Our Homeschool Days are open to all school age students.
-Programs run select Fridays in October and November.
-Programs run from 1:00 pm – 2:30 pm and cost $10 per person (children AND adults).
+Our Homeschool Days are open to all school-age students.
+Programs are held every other Friday in April.
+Programs run from 10:30am-12:00pm and cost $10 per person (children AND adults).
 Students can participate in a single day or sign up for multiple programs.
 We accept cash or check.

-Classes are conducted rain or shine so please make sure your students are dressed appropriately for weather.
-At least one parent should attend class with your child/children (or make arrangements for another parent who is attending to be responsible for your child).
+Classes are conducted rain or shine so please make sure your students are dressed appropriately for the outdoors.
+At least one parent should attend class with your child/children (or make arrangements for another parent who is also attending to be responsible for your child).
 Registration is required.

-COVID-19 GUIDELINES: Please bring a face mask because all guests must wear one during the majority of the program and inside the nature center.
+COVID-19 GUIDELINES: Please bring a face mask, as all guests and staff must wear a face mask inside the nature center, restrooms, as well as outside when gathering for the program.
 Social distancing will be required between separate families and staff.
 To allow for extra space between participants, we will be limiting the number of participants for each of the programs.
 If you are feeling ill or have a temperature, please do not attend one of our programs.
 Tidelands has incorporated extra cleaning procedures within the nature center and has hand sanitizer and surface disinfecting wipes available as well as disposable gloves upon request.